 “The one who told you if you drink beer out of a bottle you don’t capture the full bouquet you get with a glass?”

-So they both go for bottle beer and we sit down and start chewing the fat.
+They both curl their lips and order a bottle beer.
+We sit down and start chewing the fat.

 Our talk usually devolves to fundamental principles fairly quickly: Does good pitching beat good hitting?
 Should the National League adopt the designated hitter rule to extend the careers of slow sluggers?
 Should gay poets conceal and compress their sexual identity when they write, or should they celebrate it?
 There’s no answer to these eternal questions–they’ll be debating these topics in sports bars a hundred years from now–but still, they get the old conversational juices flowing.

 We start with Oscar Wilde, even though his work didn’t become informed with the essential sense of tragedy that marks all great works of art until The Ballad of Reading Gaol.
 There’s just so much to talk about!